blackhole077/rentvision-internship-project/README.md

 ---

 # Project Results and Closing Remarks
 As my time at [RentVision](https://www.rentvision.com) comes to a close, so to does the current cycle of development for this project.
 I feel that, overall, the project successfully met all established requirements, including my own.
-Furthermore, it is not simply a successful internship project, this project is estimated to have saved roughly ***$30,000 per year*** in Media Team operational costs and has ensured that the company had scalability in performing more remote work for content creation.
+Furthermore, it is not simply a successful internship project, this project is estimated to have saved roughly ***$30,000 per year*** in Media Team operational costs and has ensured that the company had scalability in performing more remote work for content creation by reducing the overall product turnaround time ***from 6 weeks to less than 1 week***.